Update package list

 3. Follow the installation wizard:

-• Choose installation directory
+• Select installation directory

 • Set data directory